 - you live with an adult who is not your partner and who is not a student.

 Credit debts are things like bank loans, credit cards and overdrafts.
-These are usually a lower priority than debts to your university or college, council tax, or your gas or electricity supplier.
-This is because these companies do not have the power to evict you from your home, or disconnect an essential service such as gas or electricity.
+These are usually a lower priority than debts to your university or college or council tax.
+This is because these debts can't be enforced by evicting you from your home, sending you to prison or disconnecting an essential service like gas or electricity.

-If you are behind with payments towards credit debts, you will need to do a personal budget so you can work out what you can afford to repay.
-Use our self-help pack to do a budget and understand your options.
-Contact us for advice.
+If you are behind with payments towards credit debts, you will need to do a budget so you can work out what you can afford to repay.
+Use our online advice tool to complete a budget and understand your options.

 Your credit rating

 If you are behind with certain types of debt, this information will be recorded on your credit file.
 Lenders use your credit file when they are deciding whether to lend to you or not.
 If you are worried about your credit rating, or have been refused credit, contact us for advice.
 See our Credit reference agencies fact sheet for more information.